eikeschumann971/gryphon-app/docs/README.md

 - **Projections**: Read models are built from events for querying

 ### Event Sourcing

 - All state changes are stored as immutable events
-- Kafka is used as the event store for scalability and durability
+- Kafka is used as the event store for scalability and durability (KRaft mode - no Zookeeper required)
 - PostgreSQL stores snapshots for performance optimization

 ### Domains